josmar-crwdstffng/angular/aio/content/guide/router-tutorial-toh.md

 </div>

 Unlike *Hero Detail*, which updates as you type, *Crisis Detail* changes are temporary until you either save or discard them by pressing the "Save" or "Cancel" buttons.
-Both buttons navigate back to the *Crisis Center* and its list of crises.
+Both buttons navigate back to the *Crisis Center* and the associated list of crises.

 Click the browser back button or the "Heroes" link to activate a dialog.